kubestash/docs/docs/setup/install/kubestash/configuration.md

 ### Required network communication

-KubeStash does not need any connectivity outside the cluster.
-It can run fully disconnected from the internet, as long as every required image is cached in a registry the cluster can reach (see the [offline installation guide](/docs/setup/install/kubestash/helm.md)).
+KubeStash can run fully disconnected from the internet, as long as every required image is cached in a registry the cluster can reach (see the [offline installation guide](/docs/setup/install/kubestash/helm.md)).

 Within the cluster, the following paths must stay open.
 When `global.networkPolicy.enabled` is `true`, the generated policies allow exactly these; if you maintain your own policies, make sure to permit them yourself: